Tom Perez: Chair of the Democratic National Committee

 Perez announced his candidacy for Chair of the Democratic National Committee (DNC) on December 15, 2016.
 Perez gave the keynote speech for the Maryland Democratic Party annual legislative luncheon on January 10, 2017, in Annapolis.
 Perez promised not to take money from federal lobbyists, foreign nationals, or current Labor Department employees.
 His candidacy was endorsed by former Vice President Joe Biden and other Obama administration officials.

 On February 25, 2017, Perez was elected DNC chair.
 Perez won on the second ballot with 235 votes, beating nearest rival Representative Keith Ellison who earned 200 votes.
 Perez was the first Latino DNC chair.
 After winning the election, Perez's immediate response was to make a motion to suspend the rules and recreate the (largely ceremonial) role of deputy chair, and to install Ellison into the office.
 Perez is the first Dominican-American to chair the Democratic National Committee.
-He undertook a Unity Tour in 2017 with U.S. Senator Bernie Sanders to promote the DNC.
+He undertook a Unity Tour in 2017 with Senator Bernie Sanders (I-VT) to promote the DNC.

 Following the 2020 Iowa Democratic caucuses, Perez received pressure from outside groups, including presidential candidate, Tulsi Gabbard, to resign as the DNC chair.
 Perez refused to resign, citing the amount of elections Democrats had won since he assumed the chairmanship in 2017.

 In November 2020, Perez was reported to be a potential contender for United States Attorney General or Secretary of Labor in the Biden administration.

 Perez declined to run for reelection as DNC Chair in 2021, and Jaime Harrison was elected to succeed him on January 21, 2021.